 Automated Investing is an easy way to create a diversified investment.
 You set your investment criteria and Automated Investing will place orders for Notes as matching inventory becomes available.

-Browse the loans listed on our platform and manually pick the borrowers you want to invest in one by one.
+Browse the loans listed on our platform and manually pick the borrowers you want to invest in.
 You will find credit and loan information in each listing.

 Get started right away Open an Account

 Lending Club Notes are offered by prospectus filed with the SEC.
 Please consider the risks of investing.